kjhenner/puppet-quest-guide/quests/application_orchestrator.md

 information needs to be passed among the components.
 What does this look like in the case of our application?

-1. **Host**: Our webserver needs to know the hostname of the database server.
+1. **Host**: Our web server needs to know the hostname of the database server.
 1. **Database**: We need to know the name of the specific database to which to connect.
 1. **User**: If we want to connect to the database, we'll need the name of a database user.
 1. **Password**: We'll also need to know the password associated with that user.

-This list specifies what our database server *produces* and what our webserver *consumes*.
-If we pass this information to our webserver, it will have everything it needs to connect to the database hosted on the database server.
+This list specifies what our database server *produces* and what our web server *consumes*.
+If we pass this information to our web server, it will have everything it needs to connect to the database hosted on the database server.

-To allow all this information to be produced when we run Puppet on our database server and be consumed by our webserver, we'll create a custom resource type called `sql`.
+To allow all this information to be produced when we run Puppet on our database server and be consumed by our web server, we'll create a custom resource type called `sql`.
 Unlike a typical node resource, our `sql` resource won't directly specify any changes on our nodes.
 You can think of it as a sort of dummy resource.
-Once its parameters are set by the database component, it remains in the site level catalog where those parameters can be consumed by the webserver component.
+Once its parameters are set by the database component, it remains in the site level catalog where those parameters can be consumed by the web server component.

 Unlike the defined resource types that can be written in native Puppet code, creating a custom type requires a detour into Ruby.
 The syntax is simple, so